-We want to be clear that we’re not recommending any particular home doctor services.
+A few examples We want to be clear that we’re not recommending any particular home doctor services.
 These are examples we found to give you an idea of what a house call doctor looks like and what services they offer.

 - Bay Area House Call Physicians - California